andrea1diaz/Project1/README.md

 btree-project-cmake
 ==========================
-This project is a C++ template project with cmake.
+This project uses a  C++ template project with cmake.

+The outputfiles of the indexing are placed in `cmake-build-debug/`

 Requirements
 -------------